 Rear end collisions are almost always the fault of the driver hitting the other vehicle from behind.
 While there are circumstances that change liability in these situations, they are few and far between.
 The rule of the road is that you are supposed to leave enough room between your vehicle and the car in front of you to stop if necessary.

-In situations involving a left turn collision, the driver making the turn is almost always at fault.
+In situations involving a left turn collision, no matter who the plaintiff is, the driver making the turn is almost always at fault.
 That’s because all other vehicles usually have the right of way over a left turning vehicle.
 Exceptions may include a car speeding through an intersection, running a red light, or failure to obey a yield sign.

 Generally speaking, the police report will determine liability.
 The police officer on the scene will record statements, make notes of injuries, and file a report suggesting which party is liable for the accident.
 It is usually difficult to get around the details of the official police report, but it is certainly possible with professional assistance.

 After an accident, you may decide to file an accident claim to pursue any compensation for damages.
 By this point, you may have already contacted your insurance company.
 Remember, it is always recommended that you retain an attorney in order to obtain your desired compensation.